akingde/ardoq-excel-import/README.md

 #Component page separator for source and target page references.
 referenceComponentSeparator=::

+#If you wish to link to a different _PRE-EXISTING_ workspace specify name here
+#NB!
+Component's must exist already, and will not be auto created.
+#If you need that, then you must a seperate configuration that maps the models and fields, and run it seperately.
+#targetWorkspaceName=excelImportTarget

 #Referencesheet is the name of the spreadsheet that has the references
 referenceSheet=Links (auto generated)